Karl Harris: British Superbikes 2005–2014

-For 2010 he switched to the British Superstock Championship on a GR Motorsport Aprilia, but left the team after three disappointing races.
+For 2010, Harris switched to the British Superstock Championship on a GR Motorsport Aprilia, but left the team after three disappointing races.

-2012 Harris took the place of Gary Mason in the PR Racing under the banner of Quattro Plant Kawasaki.
-He raced in a few selected rounds and had some promising finishes including finishing 7th and 9th at Cadwell Park.
+In 2012, Harris took the place of Gary Mason in the PR Racing under the banner of Quattro Plant Kawasaki.
+He raced in a few selected rounds and had some promising finishes including finishing seventh and ninth at Cadwell Park.
 These results were some of the team's best finishes all season.
-Karl then continued with PR Racing for the rest of the season racing at Assen(18th), Silverstone(13th) and Brands Hatch(12th).
+Harris then continued with PR Racing for the rest of the season racing at Assen (18th), Silverstone (13th) and Brands Hatch (12th).

-In 2013 Harris signed a new contract with PR Racing and started his first BSB season since 2009 when he was racing with Hydrex Honda.
+In 2013, Harris signed a new contract with PR Racing and started his first BSB season since 2009 when he was racing with Hydrex Honda.

 Death

 Harris died on 3 June 2014 after an incident at Joey's Corner on the second lap of the Superstock Race during the 2014 Isle of Man TT.